Home

 The report, accompanying training slides, and Excel workbook present a systematic methodology for assessing when existing roadside hardware should be considered for replacement with hardware tested to the 2016 Manual for Assessing Safety Hardware (MASH).
 In particular, the report looks at one of the most common systems, 27-3/4" tall strong-post w-beam guardrail and evaluates conditions where replacing it with 31" tall strong-post w-beam guardrail is appropriate.
 The results of this research were published as NCHRP Web-Only Document 292 in 2021, which is available here: Roadside Hardware Replacement Analysis: User Guide

-Development of Safety Performance Based Guidelines for the Roadside Design Guide (NCHRP 15-65)
+NCHRP Project 15-65: Development of Safety Performance Based Guidelines for the Roadside Design Guide

 This project continued the theoretical development of the modelling methods used in RSAPv3.
 More robust and accurate methods for assessing and predicting crashes were developed taking advantage of some recent research.
 A quantifiable systematic methodology was developed for assessing and evaluating the effectiveness of roadside designs that can be used to update future editions of the Roadside Design Guide.
 The results of this research were published as NCHRP Research Report 972 in 2022, which is available here: Development of Safety Performance-Based Guidelines for the Roadside Design Guide

-Selection and Placement Guidelines for Test Levels 2 through 5 Median Barriers (NCHRP 22-31)
+NCHRP Project 22-31: Selection and Placement Guidelines for Test Levels 2 through 5 Median Barriers

 This project developed risk-based guidelines for determining when and what type of median barrier is necessary based on the traffic and highway characteristics at a particular site.
 This project was extended to include the development of guidelines for the use of roadside barrier to shield fixed objects.
 The results of this research were published as NCHRP Report 996 in 2022, which is available here: Selection and Placement Guidelines for Test Level 2 Through Test Level 5 Median Barriers

-Development of Methods to Evaluate Side Impacts for Next Edition MASH NCHRP 22-32
+NCHRP Project 22-32: Development of Methods to Evaluate Side Impacts for Next Edition MASH

 The objective of this project is to develop recommended test and evaluation procedures for side impact crash testing that can be considered for inclusion in a future update of the Manual for Assessing Safety Hardware (MASH).